001101/humhub-module-onlineusers/README.md

+# Online Users Widget v1.0.0 by 001101
-# humhub-modules-onlineusers
+## humhub-modules-onlineusers
-Adds a panel on the Dashboard and display the online users
+Adds a widget on the Dashboard and display the online users.

+##Working with 1.1.0-*

-It is a complete rewrite for this module.
+- It is a complete rewrite for this module.

 It will show up under last activities and show up max.
-100 users, you can set max users in Admin Panel and the position can be set up in the file onlineusers\Module.php line 14 'sortOrder' => 250', just play around, 100 is over activities and so on.
+70 (10 rows of icons) users per default, you can set max users in Admin Panel and the position can be set up in the file 'onlineusers\Module.php' on line 14 'sortOrder' => 250', just play around, 100 is over activities and so on.

-INSTALL: Just place it in humhub/protected/modules
+#INSTALL:
+- Clone or Upload as `onlineusers` in your `humhub/protected/modules/` folder.

 greets